How to price projects, submit

 How to submit a professional bid:

-First of all, make sure to submit your bids in pdf or word document format.
+First, submit your bids in pdf or word document format.
 A common mistake I see cleaners making is submitting their bids within the email itself.

 This is sloppy and unprofessional.
 It makes your proposal hard to print, share, and keep track of.
 Don’t do it.